Inda & Banner

 Here is some stuff about the ships at this time in the southern hemisphere of Inda’s world.

-Here is a very general timeline—spoilers for all four books.
+Here is a very general timeline up to the present day—spoilers abound for the historical books.